 Your liver is your body’s high-performance engine

-Car owners often have some sort of a relationship with their vehicles.
-Some may put their time, money and effort into caring for a high-performance vehicle.
-Others care only the bare minimum about their vehicles, ignoring the oil leaks, the spreading rust or the concerning noises, just hoping that it will always start up in the morning.
+Some car owners sink their time, money and effort into caring for their high-performance vehicle.
+Others care only the bare minimum, ignoring the oil leaks, the spreading rust or the concerning noises, just hoping that it will always start up in the morning.

-The Canadian Liver Foundation would like to share critical ‘engine’ information with you and encourage you to talk to your doctor about liver testing.
+The Canadian Liver Foundation would like to share critical ‘engine’ information with you, so that you can take a detour towards liver health!

 - Your liver is the body’s largest internal organ, weighing in at about 3 pounds.